scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 </div>

-#### How can ODE-based and SDE-based diffusion models be unified under a single framework?

 A key observation from this table is that we present two distinct splittings for the VP model: the SDE and ODE versions.
 Both are essentially decompositions of different Langevin dynamics, differing only in their time scaling functions $g(\tau)$.
 The ODE version corresponds to a splitting where the reverse process contains no stochastic term $dW$, effectively eliminating the Brownian noise component.